carbon-language/carbon-lang/mlir/docs/LangRef.md

 of the same op, including the same region that returned the control flow.

 The enclosing operation determines the way in which control is transmitted into the entry block of a Region.
-The successor to a region’s exit points may not necessarily exist: for example a call to a function that does not return.
+The successor to a Region’s exit points may not necessarily exist: for example a call to a function that does not return.
-Concurrent or asynchronous execution of regions is unspecified.
+Concurrent or asynchronous execution of Regions is unspecified.
 Operations may define specific rules of execution, e.g. sequential loops or switch cases.

 A Region may also enter another region within the enclosing operation.
 If an operation has multiple regions, the semantics of the operation defines into which regions the control flows and in which order, if any.
-An operation may transmit control into regions that were specified in other operations, in particular those that defined the values the given operation uses.
-Thus such operations can be treated opaquely in the enclosing control flow graph, providing a level of control flow isolation similar to that of the call operation.
+An operation may transmit control into Regions that were specified in other operations, in particular those that defined the values the given operation uses.
+Thus, such operations can be treated opaquely in the enclosing control flow graph, providing a level of control flow isolation similar to that of the call operation.